srideepika/srideepika.github.io/_pages/cv.md

 Education
 ======
 * B.E. in Computer Science and Engineering, Sri Venkateswara College of Engineering, 2013-17
-* M.S. in Computer Science, University pf Massachusetts Amherst, 2017-19
+* M.S. in Computer Science, University of Massachusetts Amherst, 2017-19

 Work experience
 ======